― timmy tannin (pompous), Sunday, 19 November 2006 04:31 (thirteen years ago) link

 And sadly, that's pretty much the entirety of her output.
 So get 'em both.

-― calvin johnson has ruined rock for an entire generation (orion), Sunday, 19 November 2006 04:49 (twelve years ago) link
+― calvin johnson has ruined rock for an entire generation (orion), Sunday, 19 November 2006 04:49 (thirteen years ago) link

 I'll admit I have zero grasp on what it is about forced folk timbres today that just generally irritate the fuck out of me... if anything doesn't irritate me that's tangentially referenced with folk, it's because there's no sign on these artists stating "I am FOLK".